 Meetings start at 8:00 PM and are held most Monday evenings from September to June at Stewart Hall, 176 Lakeshore Road, Pointe-Claire, QC, H9S 4C7.

-Sixty five years ago a group of photographers, led by J.W.
+Sixty years ago a group of photographers, led by J.W.
 Clark, came together to form The Lakeshore Camera Club in what was then the rural West Island of Montreal.
 With the goal of sharing their love of photography, and an interest to learn from each other, The Lakeshore Camera Club was created as a place where people could come to hear stories, view great images, and share their own experiences in the world of photography.